juhannam/gct634-ai613-2021/hw3/readme.md

 If you are not familiar with precision / recall / F-score, checkout the [Wikipedia article on F-score](https://en.wikipedia.org/wiki/F-score).
 But you can focus on F1 score since it's quite a faithful metric.

-## Question 1: Implement LSTM based model.
+## Question 1: Implement LSTM-based model.
 Go to [`model.py`](model.py) and implement a model that only consists of LSTM layers.
-Use the same specification as the baseline.
+The specification is shown below: it is the same as the CNN-based baseline model except for the LSTM layer.
 | Layer     | Spec                                                    | Output shape  |
 |-----------|---------------------------------------------------------|---------------|
 | LogMel    | model.LogMelSpectrogram                                 | `(Time, 229)` |